Understanding Shift4 Payments's Unusual Options Activity | Benzinga

 Understanding Shift4 Payments's Unusual Options Activity

-On Thursday, shares of Shift4 Payments (NYSE:FOUR) saw unusual options activity.
-After the option alert, the stock price moved up to $88.03.
+On Tuesday, shares of Shift4 Payments (NYSE:FOUR) saw unusual options activity.
+After the option alert, the stock price moved down to $84.15.

 - Option Type: SWEEP